jonathan-vella/secure-networking-hackathon/challenges/Challenge-02.md

 - The application requires a load balancing solution that can direct requests to the available endpoints to ensure application availability.
 - The application needs to be able to communicate to the database resources on premises (the username is `demouser`, the password is `demo!pass123`).
-- The application should be resilient to single VM failures.
-- The solution should be a cost-effective solution leveraging cloud native tools
+- The application should be resilient to an Azure DC failure and be cost-effective leveraging cloud native tools.
 - The solution must enable the middle tier to communicate to external internet endpoints without attaching a public IP to any VM.
 - The solution components should take advantage of cloud resiliency to individually meet an SLA requirement of 99.99% when possible
 - The scripts created by the Azure consultants will download container images from an online image repository, but they could not tell you more details about that.